Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Placa Catalunya in Barcelona, center of Barcelona, tree, one day in Barcelona

 Plaça Catalunya is considered the center of Barcelona, as it connects the old town with the new town (Eixample).
 Plaça Catalunya is full of pigeons waiting to be fed (although this is not officially allowed).
-This popular square is surrounded by bars, restaurants, and shopping opportunities.
-After having a look around, you can just cross the street to get to the famous Las Ramblas.

 Las Ramblas